 A few years ago, it was only possible to register domains that contained ASCII characters.
-This caused difficulties because sometimes domains could not exactly represent the desired string for registration and the domain registrants had to find an alternative name.
+This caused difficulties, because often domains could not exactly represent the desired string for registration, and the domain registrants had to find an alternative name.

-Web sites where you can do this are (IDN specific knowledge is required):
+Web sites where you can verify PUNYCODES are (IDN specific knowledge is required):